github-ics/Punishing-Gray-Raven-Numerical-Simulation_PGRNS/README.md

 ## About The Project

 It is used to compute the damage for Punish:Gray Raven.
-Now it based on c++11, and allows input the data about the game with txt file.
+Now it based on c++11, and allows input the data about the game with ".txt" file.